You want to move out the current installation of GFI LanGuard to a new machine and retain previous configuration settings.

 Migration Process Steps

-- Export the configurations.
+- Open the GFI LanGuard console and go to File > Import and Export Configuration to export the configurations.
 For more information, refer to the Importing and Exporting GFI LanGuard Settings article.

 It is strongly recommended to disable any antivirus or scanning programs when installing LanGuard.